accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 1. Open the PDF file with PAC.
 2. Open "Screen reader preview", the content of the file is displayed as it will be rendered, with the element(s) used preceding each content.
 3. Locate the links in the original document.
-4. Check in PAC that the link has a self-explanatory heading:
+4. Check in PAC that the link has a self-explanatory accessible name:
     - text content of the LINK element;
     - text content of the ALT element of the image (FIGURE element) contained in the link;
     - or a combination of the two.